JesseMath/jm_blog/about.markdown

 # Readings

-## I love to read!
+I love to read!
 These are some (not necessarily all) of the books that I have read / am currently reading, along with some of my notes.

+* Nexus by Yuval Noah Harari